Meet The Restaurateurs Fighting To Save The Grand Staircase-Escalante Monument

 "That is one of the areas they're hoping to mine," she tells a group of visiting chefs from Salt Lake City.
 "It's full of dinosaur fossils and more than 650 documented species of wild bees."

-Nearly 20 years ago, Spalding and her business partner, Jen Castle, founded Hell's Backbone Grill in Boulder, Utah, on the edge of the then-newly designated Grand Staircase-Escalante Monument, about 250 miles south of Salt Lake City.
+Nearly 20 years ago, Spalding and her business partner, Jen Castle, founded Hell's Backbone Grill in Boulder, Utah, on the edge of the then-newly designated Grand Staircase-Escalante National Monument, about 250 miles south of Salt Lake City.
 The remote and sustainable restaurant has become a destination for culinary travelers seeking a taste of its terroir-driven fare.
 It's an amalgam of Mormon pioneer, Western range cowboy and traditional Southwest flavors, like juniper lamb posole or grilled pork chops with Boulder crabapple barbecue sauce.

 But now the monument's untrammeled wilderness — marked by dreamy red rock arches, twisted riverbed canyons and vast panoramas that span from rainbow-colored buttes to snow-capped peaks — is under threat.
 So is Spalding and Castle's acclaimed restaurant.